 So what is Fearne’s own interior design style like?
 “Our house is old and rickety and has a ton of character,” Fearne continues.
 “I love colour and clashing prints and lots of texture and plants.
 It’s a bit boho in places, but then bold and warm in others.
 I love to try new things.
 As long as it fits with my general taste I’m game for a change.”

 “It’s so exciting to be part of a show that truly celebrates the art and craft of what it really takes to be a great interior designer,” adds series judge Michelle Ogundehin.
 “Plus there’s jeopardy, intrigue and even some tears too!”

 Any interior design tips for beginners?
 “Start slowly and spend as much time as possible really thinking about the way you use space before you buy a single stick of furniture,” Michelle reveals.
 “Lighting and accessories are akin to jewellery, in other words, the last thing you should add, not the first.
 But beyond that, if a homeowner authentically loves something, and believes it speaks her story, then it’s all good with me.”

 The show’s production company, Darlow Smithson Productions, part of Endemol Shine Group UK, has previously produced television programmes like Ancient Megastructures, Made In Great Britain and Roman Villa.

-Project Interiors will be shown first on BBC Two, followed by Netflix at a later date.
+The first episode of Interior Design Masters is being broadcast on BBC Two tonight at 8pm (Wednesday 14th August 2019).
+The programme will then be available shortly after broadcast on the BBC iPlayer.
 BBC Two is, of course, the original home of popular TV makeover shows such as Changing Rooms and Ground Force.